Decree Nisi in a divorce – how long will this take?

 - Judge considers evidence (no exact time estimate available, as long as it takes for Judge to consider, can take 3-4 months)

 - Pronouncement of decree nisi

-If an undefended divorce proceeds smoothly, decree nisi should be granted approx. 4-6 months from issue, with decree absolute 6 weeks after.
+If an undefended divorce proceeds smoothly, decree nisi should be granted approximately 4-6 months from issue, with decree absolute granted 6 weeks after this.